drvinceknight/cfm/main.md

    [vknight.org/pfm/](https://vknight.org/pfm/)
 2. A set of short tutorials showing how to use the mathematical typesetting language LaTeX: [vknight.org/tex/](https://vknight.org/tex/)
-3. A document with guidelines writing mathematics.
+3. A document with guidelines for writing mathematics.

 ## Weekly schedule